magjeander/MarsRovers/README.txt

 *			Para executar: MARSROVERS.exe   				      *
 *   											      *
 *		# A especificação do programa, juntamente com a entrada e saída do programa   *
-*		  está disponibilizada no arquivo MarsRovers.doc no GitHub já indicado.	      *
+*		  está disponibilizada no arquivo MarsRovers.doc no GitHub.	      *
 *		  Basta digitar a entrada conforme especificado, e a saida será impressa na   *
 *		  tela. 								      *
 *											      *